 According to a 2008 study conducted by the National Institute on Alcohol Abuse and Alcoholism (NIAAA), genetic factors account for 40 to 60 percent of the difference between people who have a risk for alcoholism and those who do not.
 The study also revealed that there are specific genes that contribute to alcohol use disorder.
 Most of the genes correlate with the brain’s reward center.
 Some people, for example, have genes that allow them to metabolize alcohol in a way that increases the pleasure they experience when drinking, making them more likely to drink more.
 This can predispose them to heavy drinking and alcoholism.
 Other people have genes that alter their rate of alcohol metabolism, causing them to have symptoms like flushing, nausea, mood swings, and a rapid heartbeat, making them more likely to avoid alcohol.

 The brain has a delicate balance of chemicals called neurotransmitters.
 Excessive drinking disrupts this balance and changes the way these chemicals function.
 Drinking alcohol increases gaba-aminobutyric acid, or GABA, which suppresses the central nervous system, the part of the body that regulates thoughts and helps us process information.
-At the same time, drinking alcohol increases serotonin, a neurotransmitter that helps us feel good, and triggers the release of dopamine, another neurotransmitter which motivates us to keep drinking.
+At the same time, drinking alcohol increases serotonin, a neurotransmitter that helps us feel good, and triggers the release of dopamine, another neurotransmitter that motivates us to keep drinking.
 Most alcoholics have developed this chemical imbalance.
 Their constant drinking lessens their ability to process and reason but also makes them feel good.
 As a result, they continue to drink.
 Eventually, the brain becomes accustomed to this chemical imbalance, causing individuals to drink more in order to experience the “feel -good” feeling they had before.